 The Story of Southwest Wings

-For the love of birds and other wild things ...
+For the love of birds and all things wild ...

 Southwest Wings is a celebration of the wonderful biodiversity of the Sky Islands of SE Arizona.

 I'm Mari Cea.
-As a current SW Wings Board Member and designated Vice President, I, along with my husband and SW Wings President Chris Harbard, and the rest of the Board of Directors, are doing our best, and honored, to fill some big shoes left by some wild and wonderful former pioneers.
+After nearly a couple of years like no other, it's suddenly Summer 2021.
+My husband Chris Harbard and I, along with the rest of the Southwest Wings Board of Directors, are honored (and doing our best!) to fill many big shoes left by some wild and wonderful former pioneers.

 As you may know, Southwest Wings Birding and Nature Festival has been flying strong, through monsoons and droughts, for the past 30 years.
 Even a global pandemic couldn’t stop us!
 Since 1991, it’s Arizona’s oldest birding festival and the “Greatest Little Birding Festival in the US”, based right here in Sierra Vista AZ, now officially designated the “Hummingbird Capital of the US!”.